Dhaka Polytechnic Institute

 Dhaka Polytechnic Institute (ঢাকা পলিটেকনিক ইনস্টিটিউট, also known as DPI) is a government technical institute in Dhaka, Bangladesh.
 It is the largest and the oldest polytechnic academia in modern Bangladesh.

 History

-"East Pakistan Polytechnic Institute, Dacca" was established in May 1955 by Oklahoma State University-Stillwater with funding from the Ford Foundation.
-By the mid-1960s, it had become "Dacca Polytechnic Institute".
+"East Pakistan Polytechnic Institute, Dhaka" was established in May 1955 by Oklahoma State University-Stillwater with funding from the Ford Foundation.
+By the mid-1960s, it had become "Dhaka Polytechnic Institute".

 Directorates

 The institute operates under the executive control of the Ministry of Education acting through the Directorate of Technical Education.
 The academic programs and curricula are maintained under the regulation of the Bangladesh Technical Education Board (BTEB).
 BTEB functions under the Directorate of Inspection and Audit, which in turn functions under Chief Accounts Office.